marianmeres/demino/README.md

 ## Mount path

-_Every_ Demino app is mounted to a specific route prefix called the `mountPath`.
-The default `mountPath` is an empty string that represents the server root.
+Every Demino app is created with a **route prefix** called the `mountPath`.
+The default `mountPath` is an empty string.
+Every `route` is then joined as `mountPath + route`, which - when joined - must begin with a `/`.

 ## Routing

 Every incoming request in Demino app is handled based on its `pathname` which is matched against the registered _routes_.

-The actual _route_ format and parsing depends on the active router instance.
+The actual _route_ matching is handled by the router.
 By default, Demino uses [simple-router](https://github.com/marianmeres/simple-router), but ships with some additional implementations as well.
-Also, it should be fairly easy to integrate any 3rd-party routing library as well.
-More on this down below.

 ```typescript
 // create a Demino with a `/api` mount path